 What Physical Therapy Actually Does

-At Executive Park Physical Therapy in Yonkers, NY, the goal isn’t just to “fix pain.”
-The goal is to build capacity.
+At Executive Park Physical Therapy in Yonkers, NY, the goal isn’t just to fix pain.

 1. Build Strength Where It Matters

-Stronger muscles help distribute load more effectively.
-We target:
+Stronger muscles help distribute forces more effectively.

 • Quadriceps